Things You Can't Miss at the Berlin Wall

 At the Berlin Wall| ©Hugh Llewelyn

-The name MauerPark literally translates into English as Wall Park, alluding to its link to the Berlin Wall and the Death Strip.
-Here you can find remnants of the Berlin Wall which graffiti artists have used for the expression of their art.
+The name MauerPark literally translates to "wall park," alluding to its connection to the Berlin Wall and the Death Strip.
+Here you can find remnants of the Berlin Wall that graffiti artists have taken over to express their art.

-It is one of the city's best-loved and busiest parks: a weekly flea market and open-air karaoke sessions are held here.
+It is one of the city's most beloved and popular parks, hosting a weekly flea market and open-air karaoke sessions.

-If you go to Berlin in summer you can also find free concerts and performances.
+If you visit Berlin in summer, you can also enjoy free concerts and performances.

 The park is located in Prenzlauer Berg, in the western part of the city.
-Getting here is very easy and you'll find a variety of means of transport to choose from in the city.
+Getting here is very easy and there are various means of transport to choose from in the city.

 Among the most popular and recommended are the underground (lines U2 and U8), the city tram (line M10) and finally the public bus service (lines 142 and 247).

-• Duration: I recommend a tour of the entire park and its various facilities.
-A 2 hour itinerary is usually enough for this visit.
+• Duration: I recommend visiting the entire park with its different facilities.
+A 2-hour itinerary is usually sufficient for this visit.

-Although most segments collapsed in 2008, you can see six sections still standing at the entrance to the underground station.
+Although most segments were demolished in 2008, you can still see six sections standing at the entrance to the underground station.
 The remains of the wall are interspersed with information points that are worth stopping to read.

 How to get there

-Due to its prime location in the heart of the old part of Berlin, getting to this part of the city is extremely easy and you will find numerous transport options available in the capital.
+Due to its privileged location in the heart of Berlin's old town, getting to this part of the city is extremely easy and you will find numerous transport options available in the capital.

 The most recommended are the Berlin underground (line U2), the city tram (lines RE3, RE4 and RE5) and the public bus (lines 200, M29, M41, M48 and M85).

-• Opening hours: Open to the public every day from 10am to 8pm.
-During the winter months in Berlin the opening hours are reduced to 6pm.
+• Opening hours: Open to the public every day from 10 a.m. to 8 p.m.
+During the winter months in Berlin, opening hours are reduced to 6 p.m.

-• Duration: If you only go to see the remains of the Berlin Wall, 20 minutes is enough.
+• Duration: If you are only going to see the remains of the Berlin Wall, 20 minutes is enough.

 Reviews from other travellers